-ARTICLE 13.04 EMPLOYEE EVALUATIONS.
+ARTICLE 13.04 EMPLOYEE EVALUATION.

-- A. Upon completion of an employee's probationary period and then annually, within one month prior to the employee's anniversary date, each department head shall evaluate the performance of his/her employees in the classified service.
-The evaluation shall be in writing on forms approved by the Personnel Director and/or County Administrative Officer and shall give the employee an over rating of either: - I. Exceeds performance standards; - 2.
-Meets performance standards; - 3.
-Needs improvement; or - 4.
-Unacceptable performance. - B. An employee who is dissatisfied with the rating received may grieve the matter through the Lassen County grievance procedure. - C. An employee who has not received a regular performance evaluation by his/her anniversary date shall be deemed to "meet performance standards" for the year. - D. Evaluations shall be kept in the official personnel file in the Personnel Office and shall not be open to public inspection. - E. Evaluations shall be considered in approving transfers, promotions, merit increases, disciplinary actions or other personnel actions.
+A. Upon completion of an employee's probationary period and then annually, within one month prior to the employee's anniversary date, each department head shall evaluate the performance of his/her employees in the classified service.
+The evaluation shall be in writing on forms approved by the county counsel and shall give the employee an overall rating of either:

-ARTICLE 13.05 PROBATIONARY PERIOD.

-"Probationary employee" means an employee appointed to a position in the classified service prior to appointment to a permanent position.
-A probationary employee shall be paid the rate of the salary step of the pay rate to which that employee is appointed.
-A probationary employee shall accrue those benefits vested for probationary employees in ordinance, contractual agreements or in memoranda of understanding.
-Probationary employees shall have no appeal rights in disciplinary actions.

-Hereafter, "probationary employee" means an employee on a County probation period.
-Each newly hired or promoted employee shall serve a six- (6) month probationary period.
-The department head may extend an employee's probationary period for an additional six (6) months subject to the approval of the Personnel Director.
-Effective the first full pay period following MOU adoption, employees newly hired or promoted shall serve a twelve- (12) month probationary period, no extensions allowed.
+1. exceeds performance standards;

+- 2. meets performance standards;

+- 3. needs improvement; or

+- 4. unacceptable performance.

+B. An employee who is dissatisfied with the rating received may grieve the matter through the Lassen County grievance procedure.

+C. An employee who has not received a regular performance evaluation by his anniversary date shall be deemed to "meet performance standards" for the year.

+D. Evaluations shall be kept in the official personnel file in the personnel office and shall not be open to public inspection.

+E. Evaluations shall be considered in approving transfers, promotions, merit increases, disciplinary actions or other personnel actions.

-ARTICLE 13.06 JURY DUTY
+ARTICLE 13.05 JURY DUTY.

-No deductions shall be made from the salary of an employee while on jury duty if the fee for jury duty is remitted to the county.
-If he/she has not so waived or remitted this stipend, he/she should be paid only for the time actually worked in his/her regular position.
-An employee accepted for jury duty shall immediately notify his/her department head in writing whether or not he/she waives or remits his/her jury fee to the County.
-In no event can any County employee, while serving on jury duty receive compensation in excess of that which he would regularly earn in his regular employment.
+No deductions shall be made from the salary of an employee while on jury duty if the fee for jury duty is waived or remitted to the county.
+If he has not so waived or remitted this stipend, he should be paid only for the time actually worked in his regular position.
+An employee accepted for jury duty shall immediately notify his department head in writing whether or not be waives or remits his jury fee to the county.
+In no event can any county employee, while serving on jury duty receive compensation in excess of that which he would regularly earn in his regular employment.

-ARTICLE 13.07 MEAL REIMBURSEMENT.
+ARTICLE 13.06 MEAL REIMBURSEMENT/MILEAGE.